Please note that the printed version of this page will include opening times and other useful information for each property/event.

 1162 Tyburn Road, Pype Hayes, Birmingham, West Midlands, B24 0TB

-Access Information: Full wheelchair access to the church building and hall, with the use of a portable ramp.
+Access Information: On-street parking available but limited.
+Full wheelchair access to the church building and hall, with the use of a portable ramp.

 Directions: 67 bus from the city centre.
 Church is on the corner of Padstow Road and Tyburn Road.